zalky/reflet/README.md

-**Reflet** is a set of tools for building [Re-frame](https://github.com/day8/re-frame) + React based web apps with normalized and un-normalized data models.
+**Reflet** is a set of tools for building [Re-frame](https://github.com/day8/re-frame) + React based web apps with graph and non-graph data models.
 This includes:

 1. Entity references and their lifecycle management
-2. Performant, normalized queries and mutations
+2. Performant multi-model DB with graph queries and mutations
 3. Simple but powerful hierarchical FSMs
 4. JS and DOM interop utilities
 5. Novel API-driven visual debugging of complex apps (don't sleep on